Jump to: Board • Staff

 Staff

-Mele grew up on the island of Maui, where she developed her skills in nurturing and supporting the children and families of her community. |
+Mele grew up on the island of Maui, where she developed her skills in nurturing and supporting the children and families of her community.
+With over 19 years of experience, Mele continues to effect positive change through home visitation and child abuse and neglect prevention. |

 Krystal envisions sustaining her role by bridging her dedication to building community partnerships with her grassroots.
-Her passion to support local communities is driven by her upbringing from Waipahu, Hawaiʻi, which also motivated her educational path.
+Her passion to support local communities is driven by her upbringing in Waipahu, Hawaiʻi, which also motivated her educational path.
 She received a Master of Public Administration degree and a Bachelor of Science in Criminal Justice Administration, with a concentration in Management, from the University of Phoenix while juggling multiple community roles.
 Her work connects through domestic violence advocacy, underage substance misuse prevention, sexual violence prevention, and supporting various community coalitions.
 She truly does it all for her daughter and her family, including her fur babies. |

 ||||||

 A Hilo-born daughter of Ilocano immigrants, Philamer was raised on the Leeward side of Oʻahu and calls the ahupuaʻa of Hoʻaeʻae home.
 Returning to Hawai‘i after spending transformative years in Arizona strengthened her connection to ʻāina and community.
 Outside of work, she enjoys exploring the outdoors with her family, connecting Waiʻanae keiki to the kai, serving as a board member for NativeStories.org, practicing hula, and voyaging with the Polynesian Voyaging Society and ʻOhana Waʻa.
 Her lived experiences as a solo parent navigating childcare, housing, and Hawaiʻi’s cost of living fuels her advocacy for keiki and local ʻohana.
-As a communications leader with 20 years of experience in design and marketing, and over 15 years in nonprofit communications and public service, she currently serves as the Communications Strategist for Hawaiʻi Children’s Action Network, where she leads digital strategy, multimedia storytelling, and advocacy campaigns focused on the safety and health of our keiki, early childhood education, and family well-being.
 Philamer’s background includes leadership roles with BLM Phoenix Metro, Poder In Action, and the Arizona Asian Chamber of Commerce, where she developed bilingual education materials, led culturally grounded storytelling campaigns, and was involved in grassroots community organizing.
-At Arizona State University, she held key roles at the ASU Foundation, Enterprise Partners, and the ASU Office of Social Advancement where she developed fundraising communications strategies, produced high-level multimedia content for stakeholders, and collaborated with world Indigenous leaders on developing a vision for a Global Conservation University.
+At Arizona State University, she held key roles at the ASU Foundation, Enterprise Partners, and the ASU Office of Social Advancement, where she developed fundraising communications strategies, produced high-level multimedia content for stakeholders, and collaborated with world Indigenous leaders on creating a vision for a Global Conservation University.
 Grounded academically in digital communications and guided by her belief in honoring kūlana and kūleana to people and place, Philamer centers people, purpose, and place in every project she leads and is committed to using storytelling as a tool for transformation to uplift the communities she honors and humbly serves. |

 Mai was born and raised in Kalihi, Oʻahu.
 As a former preschool teacher, public school teacher, Hawaiian culture Kumu, and non-profit program manager, Mai brings a diverse perspective to the field of early learning, having served as an early childhood advocate for over 18 years.
 She has worked and volunteered in a variety of settings, including center-based care, family child care, family-child interaction learning programs, shelters, the Department of Education, and Kamehameha Schools.
 Mai received both her B.Ed. and M.Ed. from the University of Hawaiʻi at Mānoa with an emphasis in early childhood education and Hawaiian culture.
-She has served on the Executive Board for the Hawaiʻi affiliate chapter for the National Association for the Education of Young Children (HiAEYC) for seven years, which fueled her advocacy efforts for preschool providers and children.
-Mai serves as the Co-Chair of the Honolulu Community Children’s Council (CCC) and as a parent representative on the Special Education Advisory Council (SEAC) to advocate for children with disabilities and special health care needs.
+She has served on the Executive Board for the Hawaiʻi affiliate chapter of the National Association for the Education of Young Children (HiAEYC) for seven years, which fueled her advocacy efforts for preschool providers and children.
+Mai serves as the Co-Chair of the Honolulu Community Children’s Council (CCC) and as a parent representative on the Special Education Advisory Council (SEAC), advocating for children with disabilities and special healthcare needs.
 As a parent of two children with disabilities, she is committed to improving systems, services, and positive outcomes for our keiki. |

 ||||||

 Jaki Knaus is a skilled graphic designer by trade and an experienced marketing professional based on the mokupuni of O'ahu, moku of Kona, in the ahupua'a of Waikīkī.
 After graduating from the University of Hawai'i at Manoa with a B.A. in Psychology, Jaki developed a successful career in marketing and started his agency in 2015.
 With over 13 years of experience in the field of design, Jaki has developed a robust skill set in various areas of creativity and technical expertise.
 Throughout his career, he has demonstrated a strong commitment to community service, working with notable organizations such as Hawaiian Airlines, the American Heart Association, AlohaCare, The Cathedral of St. Andrew and Priory, Pacific Health Analytics Collaborative, Māpuna Lab, Pohana ʻO Nā Wāhine, and Central Pacific Bank, utilizing his expertise and passion to benefit the community.
 A vast majority of his skills are self-taught, and he continues to learn new forms of technology every day.
 During his free time, he enjoys fishing, practicing jiu-jitsu, playing video games, training his therapy dog, and spending time with his friends and family.
-Jaki is a member of the American Institute of Graphic Arts (AIGA) and a proud advocate for LGBTQIA+ rights across the nation as an openly queer transgender man.
+Jaki is a member of the American Institute of Graphic Arts (AIGA) and a proud advocate for LGBTQIA+ rights nationwide as an openly queer, transgender man.
 "Pilina first, always," says Jaki, placing relationships as an integral part of any transaction or interaction. |

 Diane is the Anti-Hunger Advocate focusing on food insecurity and policy solutions to child hunger in Hawaii.
 In this role, she works collaboratively with public and private entities to address gaps and barriers to food access, including participation in Child Nutrition Programs.
 Diane’s entire work life has been dedicated to serving children and families as an educator and program administrator.
 She was born and raised on Oahu, educated through Hawaii’s public-school system, and earned a B.Ed. and M.Ed. in Elementary Education with an emphasis on early childhood education and school administration.
 Reflecting is her favorite pastime, as she finds great happiness in reminiscing about time spent with family and friends and staying in touch with them. |